-Please Don’t Tell (“PDT”), 113 St. Marks Place: Not so much a secret these days, the PDT has earned a reputation as a spot-on a prohibition-era cocktail lounge.
+Not so much a secret these days, the PDT has earned a reputation as a spot-on a prohibition-era cocktail lounge.
 To get in, walk through Crif Dogs and dial into the lounge from a retro phone booth, which reviewers say is like entering another world.
 Seating is limited, but the cocktails are worth the wait.
+Try the Bacon Infused Old Fashioned for a savory twist on a classic.

 Not sure what to ask the Attaboy barkeep to make?
-Kim recommends her all-time favorite, a Hemingway Daiquiri.
+Try a crowd favorite, the Hemingway Daiquiri.
 Hemingway didn’t like sweet drinks, so as the story goes, sometime in the 1930s he asked the bartender at Havana’s El Floridita to make him something like a daiquiri with “No sugar and double the rum.”

 - 0.75 oz light rum